pcherna/pegasus-example-apps/README.md

 # Example Models for SaaS Pegasus

+## Use the New Version Instead!

+An improved and expanded version is now available at <https://github.com/pcherna/pegasus-example-apps-v2>.
+Please see that version instead.

+## Older version follows here

 Here are example apps for [SaaS Pegasus](https://saaspegasus.com).
 You can use these to get your own apps, models, and views up and running easily.

 * **Frogs** uses Function-Based Views, and the objects are cross-team